This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 - Help your lawyer determine civil damages.
 You’ll also need to consider how much you hope to recover in damages in your lawsuit.
 Your lawyer is best suited to make this estimation.
 Still, you will need to provide them with the relevant information, such as medical bills and records and receipts for all expenses related to your child’s disabilities and illnesses.
 Maryland caps non-economic damages, but not economic damages.

-- Get a certificate of a qualified expert.
+- Get a certificate from a qualified expert.
 Maryland law attempts to cut down on frivolous medical malpractice lawsuits by requiring this step before you can file and begin the process.
 Your lawyer will find a qualified medical expert to review your case.
 This expert will sign a statement indicating your case has merit and that there is a good chance the defendants failed to provide an adequate standard of care.

 - File the complaint.
 Now your lawyer can file the lawsuit, sending a detailed complaint to defendants who must respond within a specific period.

 - Go through arbitration if necessary.
-Most medical malpractice cases proceed from the complaint to settlement negotiations where your lawyer attempts to get you a fair settlement amount without going to trial.
+Most medical malpractice cases proceed from the complaint to settlement negotiations, where your lawyer attempts to get you a fair settlement amount without going to trial.
 In Maryland, the law states that the court system can force both sides into arbitration for dispute resolution.

 - Take your case to court.
 If arbitration is not required in your case, if the other side refuses to negotiate, or if negotiations for a settlement fail, your lawsuit can proceed to a trial by jury.
 Here your lawyer presents evidence and offers expert testimony to prove your allegations.
 The jury makes the final decision about negligence and any damages to be awarded.